HewlettPackard/Docker-Synergy/ops/README.md

 <h1 class="title topictitle1" id="ariaid-title11">Solution components</h1>

 <div class="body">
-<p class="p">The following components were utilized in this Reference Configuration.</p>
+<p class="p">This section describes the various components that were utilized in this Reference Configuration.</p>

 </div>